phylovi/bito/doc/index.rst

 This is the documentation for interacting with libsbn from Python.
 See the README on the `libsbn GitHub repository <https://github.com/phylovi/libsbn>`_ for installation and general description.

-The design principle here is that we want Python users to be able to do everything needed to fit models, while having all of the tree manipulation and traversal happen in C++.
+The design principle here is that *as much as is efficient* to be in Python.
-We want as much as efficient to be in terms of Python.
+So, we want Python users to be able to do everything needed to fit models, while having all of the tree manipulation and traversal happen in C++.
-However, if we want efficient gradients for phylogenetic model parameters, the C++ needs to have data structures for these models.
+This does mean a reasonable amount is in C++, though: for example, if we want efficient gradients for phylogenetic model parameters, the C++ needs to have data structures for these models.

 From the perspective of a Python user, code is broken into two packages.